Title

 1. The structure to be demolished does not embody distinctive characteristics of a type, period, region, or method of construction, nor does it represent the work of an important creative individual.

 The building at 1711 Arbor Street originally featured distinctive elements of both Queen Anne cottage and vernacular Italianate styles.
 However, those elements have little to no remaining integrity due to the substantially altered condition of the building and lack of architectural cohesion.
 While many of the alterations to the original building took place prior to the 1979 survey, further damage has resulted in the loss of additional features including the front porch since the survey.
-The builders are unknown; there is no known association with any designated historical monuments nor identification as builders of merit found in research for the updated historical evaluation.
+The builder is Charles A. Mitchell, who has no known association with any designated historical monuments, and is not identified as a builder of merit in the updated historical evaluation.
 Overall, the building lacks representation of any distinctive characteristics of potential architectural significance.

 2. There are no events associated with this property that make a significant contribution to the history or cultural heritage of local or regional history.

-The property was developed in the late 1890s as an individual building and no significant events are associated with the property, nor are there significant contributions to the history or cultural heritage of Alameda associated with this individual property.
+The property was developed in the late 1880s as an individual building and no significant events are associated with the property nor are there significant contributions to history.
+The historical evaluation does acknowledge that the building could potentially be tied to some kind of Portuguese Historic District, however goes on to state that this building does not have any individual significance to display a connection to that or any other cultural heritage of Alameda associated with this individual property.

 3. The property is not associated with persons important to local, state, or national history.